Ikhsan Fandi: Senior

-On 26 March 2022, against Malaysia, Ikhsan played alongside his brothers Irfan and Ilhan.
+On 26 March 2022, against Malaysia, Ikhsan played alongside his brothers Irfan and Ilhan, who had come on as a substitute in the 71st minute.
 It was the first time that the three Fandi brothers played in the same match for the national team together.
 It was also the first time in international professional footballing history to have three brothers playing for the national team in the same game.
 Ikhsan scored a double, giving Singapore a 2–1 win in the 'Causeway Derby'.

-Ikhsan scored his first international hat-trick on 14 June 2022, helping Singapore to a 6–2 win over Myanmar in the final match of their Asian Cup third-round qualifiers.
-His hat-trick takes his tally to 16 goals in 31 matches for the Lions as well as earning himself the title of 18th top goal scorer in Singapore's history.
-He notched his 17th goal in his 32nd appearance for the Lions in a 1-1 draw against India.
+Ikhsan scored his first international hat-trick on 14 June 2022, helping Singapore to a 6–2 win over Myanmar in the final match of their 2023 AFC Asian Cup third-round qualifiers.
+His hat-trick takes his tally to 16 goals in 31 matches for the Lions, as well as earning himself the title of 18th top goal scorer in Singapore's history.
+He notched his 17th goal scoring from a free kick in his 32nd appearance for the Lions in a 1–1 draw against India.

+Ikhsan missed out on the 2022 AFF Championship tournament as he suffered a serious knee injury in a friendly match against Maldives on 17 December 2022 at the Jalan Besar Stadium.

+On 21 November 2023, Ikhsan returned to football action after suffering a long-term injury in December 2022, coming on as a substitute during the 2026 FIFA World Cup qualification against Thailand.
+He would later be involved in scoring a thunderous goal from outside the box against Thailand in the reverse fixtures at the Rajamangala Stadium on 11 June 2024; while Singapore would lose 3–1 to Thailand, that goal proved to have made the difference as it killed Thailand's hope to advance to the final round in which the Chinese fans praise and applaud Ikhsan performances.

+In Ikhsan return to the national team after a year long absence, he scored a brace in a 3–1 friendly win against Maldives on 5 June 2025.

 Personal life

 Ikhsan served his National Service (NS) obligations for the Singapore Armed Forces (SAF) from 2016 to 2018.
-During his stint, he had continued to play and train professional football under the SAF Sportsmen Scheme by the Ministry of Defence (MINDEF) that gives special dispensation for local athletes with flexible timetables for sports events – including representing Singapore at international competitions.
+During his stint, he continued to play and train professional football under the SAF Sportsmen Scheme by the Ministry of Defence (MINDEF) that gives special dispensation for local athletes with flexible timetables for sports events, including representing Singapore at international competitions.

 Ikhsan has stated that aside from football, he enjoys swimming and visiting the island of Sentosa.
 His favourite local breakfast is having two egg pratas.

+Ikhsan has a sponsorship deal with sportswear and equipment supplier Adidas.